It All Depends…

 The Easiest Way

 In this photo at left, leaves are mowed with a simple hand-pushed gasoline powered mower.
 If you prefer a really tidy look, you can take another pass to mulch everything.
 You can catch the leaves in the mower bag and compost them or, preferably and better for your lawn, just let the mulched leaves fall on the lawn, where they will decompose, improving the soil.
 It doesn’t matter how thick the leaf layer is, you just might have to go over it more than once.
 If you mow weekly, one pass will probably be fine.
 At the peak of leaf fall, you may need to mow twice a week or be prepared to do repeat passes.
+Even this, this is usually much faster than blowing leaves from one end of a yard to another and trying to catch the errant leaves.
 The chopped up leaves fall between the grass blades, decompose and nourish the soil.
 No need (or less need) for lawn fertilizer.
-Landscapers and more serious gardeners switch the blades on their lawnmowers to special mulching blades (available online – called Gators).
+Landscapers and more serious gardeners switch the blades on their lawnmowers to special mulching blades (available online – called Gators – see the image below).
 These shred the leaves VERY effectively.
 Switching a lawnmower blade is really easy and the mulching gator blades usually cost less than $20 depending on your mower type.

 Most mowers designed for homeowner use come with mulching blades, designed to mulch grass and which work fine for leaf mulching.
 Make sure they are regularly sharpened and replace them when necessary.
 They can be bought at any lawncare maintenance store or ordered online and cost about $20.